keenanweaver/Nero-umu/README.md

 Presenting: *something.*

+### "Why would I use your launcher over those others?"
+Well, most apparent, Nero is meant to be the Proton-running stand-in for original *Bottles,* for people who are somewhat comfortable managing prefixes, but also made to be inviting for newbies who aren't quite knowledgeable about how Wine works.
+So if Bottles is your jam, there's a good chance you'll be able to jump right into Nero!

+However, if you're looking for *deep* integration with other storefronts (i.e. GOG, EA, Uplay, etc.), you may be better served by either *Heroic* or *Lutris*.
+That said, actually setting up a prefix just for EA's app (or Origin) or Uplay *is actually very easy;* just running their installers is usually good enough for most people!

 ### "So what's the deal with the name?"
 The backend tool that Nero relies on, *umu,* is *allegedly* based around a cooking utility from Polynesian culture - however, before realizing this, [I could only think of one thing.](https://mstdn.games/@ThatOneSeong/112135472169805512)